 Duty of care waste transfer notice

-If you, as a business, are not supplied with a duty of care waste transfer notice from your waste service provider, they might not be registered.
+If your business is not supplied with a duty of care waste transfer notice from your waste service provider, you might not be registered.
 If your waste is then dumped or disposed of illegally, you could be held responsible.

 Check the company through the Environment Agency's waste carrier's public register.

-Our Environmental Enforcement Team conduct regular checks across the city to make sure businesses have their duty of care waste transfer notices.
+Our Environmental Enforcement Team perform regular checks across the city to make sure businesses have their duty of care waste transfer notices.

-If you do not have a legal method for disposing of your waste you could receive a fine, which could lead to prosecution and a criminal record.
+If you do not have a legal way of disposing of your waste you could receive a fine.
+This could lead to prosecution and a criminal record.